 What this has seemed to cause, in my experience, is an issue with internal communication channels and efficiently getting the right information to remote team members, and engaging with them digitally.

 Often team members on the road are wanting to get corporate updates as if they are there working at the office and it’s become a difficult thing to accomplish successfully.
 E-mails are often left unread, and social media channels just aren’t cutting it across the board.
-Platforms like Slack are great for younger staff, and tech saavy individuals, but don’t fit some organizations culture for multiple reasons.
+Platforms like Slack are great for younger staff, and tech savvy individuals, but don’t fit some organization’s cultures for multiple reasons.

 Years ago, and sometimes still, the word “intranet” was used quite often in the corporate environment.
 Essentially, internal web servers were created that only served websites to the internal network.
 These sources of information became places where staff could go to get phone numbers of other team members and other vital information that they needed operationally.
 However, for the most part, they don’t seem to be an engaging platform.
 You will quite often hear them referred to as “The directory”.

 If you are interested in providing information and engaging team members who may be “mobile” or “remote”, there is an affordable solution!

 In simple terms, a website can easily be created that requires login.
 Your team members can then access this website on their mobile phones, desktop computers, laptops, tablets, or whatever else they may have available with an internet connection.